Skip to main content

 TabWhat it shows

-OverviewTop-level stats, performance metrics, attestation lifecycle breakdown, and a compact service status panel.
+OverviewTop-level stats, performance gauges, attestation lifecycle charts, and a latency trend chart

-ServicesPer-service health, SLA compliance bars, uptime percentages, and latency details for each microservice.
+ServicesPer-service health, SLA compliance bars, uptime percentages, latency details, and a multi-service latency trend

-Usage & QuotasCurrent consumption of mints, verifications, storage, and other metered resources against your plan limits.
+Usage & QuotasConsumption of mints, verifications, storage, and other metered resources with a horizontal bar chart

 Overview